What is the purpose of serpstatbot?

 You can slow down bot by adding the following settings to your robots.txt file:

 Crawl-Delay must be an integer: it stands for the number of seconds to wait between requests.
-Serpstatbot makes a delay of up to 20 seconds between requests to your site.
-Please note that your website can be scanned from several serpstatbots at the same time.
+Serpstatbot accepts a delay of up to 20 seconds between requests to your site.
 High Crawl-Delay should minimize the impact on your site.
-This parameter will also be valid if it has been used for the * wildcard character.
+This parameter will also be valid if it is set for User-Agent: *.

 If our bot finds out that you have used Crawl-Delay for any other bot, then it will automatically slow down the crawling process.